line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 ### Having clause

 A having clause can be represented by having function.
-Having function takes [predicates](predicates.md) as parameters.
-You can use the havingAnd and havingOr functions to combine predicates into AND or OR.
+Having function takes [Predicates](predicates.md) as parameters.
+You can use the havingAnd and havingOr functions to combine Predicates into AND or OR.

 {% hint style="info" %}
-If the all predicates in havingAnd function are all null or empty, this will print 1 = 1.
+If the all Predicates in havingAnd function are all null or empty, this will print 1 = 1.
 For the havingOr function, this will print 1 = 0.
 {% endhint %}

 ```kotlin